DavidNeurieder/FerriSync/README.md

 > read/write access to the folder.
 Only use it on trusted, private networks —
 > never on the public internet or untrusted Wi-Fi.

+Device pairing is the **single approval gate**.
+Once a device is trusted, its folder-pair requests are auto-approved from that point on — no second per-folder consent prompt.
+The paired folder records the remote folder's path, so the frontend can show exactly which folder on the peer it is shared with.

 Denied devices stay rejected until that server restarts.

+### Re-pairing after a host restart

+When the host restarts, previously paired devices reconnect automatically.
+If you'd rather re-establish pairing eagerly (instead of waiting for mDNS discovery), enable the **auto re-pair** setting — on startup the device dials each known peer at its last-seen address and re-sends the pairing handshake.

 ### Device names